 - Esophageal manometry

-- Esophagogastroduodenoscopy (EGD), removing a piece of tissue from the esophagus for examination (biopsy)
+- Esophagogastroduodenoscopy (EGD), removing a piece of tissue from the food pipe for examination (biopsy)

 - Upper GI series (barium swallow x-ray)